markgordon22/Dublin-slang/README.md

 Libraries and Frameworks

 * [Am I Responsive](http://ami.responsivedesign.is/) Used to create a mockup of website.
+*  [Pip3](https://pypi.org/project/pip/) to install Python modules from the command line.
 * [Autoprefixer CSS Online](https://autoprefixer.github.io/)
     -  used to parse project CSS and add vendor prefixes.
 * [BSon](http://bsonspec.org/)